 The rate of sudden cardiac death can be reduced by placing AEDs in the community and by teaching people how to use them.
 Seconds and minutes count when cardiac arrest occurs.
 The likelihood of survival decreases for every minute that goes by without this type of help.

 Absolutely not.
-The two go together to properly resuscitate someone having a cardiac arrest.
+They go together to correctly resuscitate someone having a cardiac arrest.
 An AED can restore a normal heart rhythm in certain cases.
 Chest compressions in CPR are used to help keep blood flowing through the heart and the body.
-CPR can double the chances of survival when used properly when a person collapses and just before an AED delivers a shock.
+CPR can double the chances of survival when used correctly when a person collapses and just before an AED delivers a shock.
 CPR should be started while someone else gets the AED.